"It was not until I got university when a friend told me to get counselling"

 There are many cases of where arranged marriages have been conducted between mentally ill brides or grooms purely for the sake of marriage.

-The realisation of mental illness in arranged marriage settings would not be always easy to detect and a bride or groom-to-be would be instructed by family not to say anything.
+The realisation of mental illness in arranged marriage settings would not be always easy to detect and a bride or groom-to-be would be instructed by the family not to say anything.
 The family would keep it as a secret from the other family.

 This is one reason why help is not sought for younger sufferers of mental health issues within British Asian communities.